By a Broken Rites researcher (article updated 8 June 2015)

 Another document (tendered to the Royal Commission) shows that the church's legal team recommended “a media campaign” to “capitalise on this result” and to ensure that other lawyers considering action against the church were aware of the court’s findings - that is, the Ellis defence.

-Now, as he leaves Australia in 2014 fulfilling his ambition to become a high-flyer in the Vatican, Cardinal Pell is trying to distance himself from his 2007 victory against John Ellis (and his victory against all other Australian church-victims).
+Now that he has become a high-flyer in the Vatican, Cardinal Pell is trying to distance himself from his 2007 victory against John Ellis (and his victory against all other Australian church-victims).

-On 10 March 2014, at the start of the Royal Commission's current hearing, a written statement from Cardinal Pell said that, in his opinion, “the church in Australia should be able to be sued”.
+On 10 March 2014, at the start of a public hearing at the Royal Commission, a written statement from Cardinal Pell said that, in his opinion, “the church in Australia should be able to be sued”.

 But Pell was not making a back-flip.
 The law already allows victims to sue the church - if they dare.
 Throughout Australia, the legal firms of each diocese have the Ellis Defence in their pockets, as a threat to discourage abuse-victims from suing.
 Usually, the church lawyers don't even need to mention the Ellis Defence.
 The victims' lawyers know that the Ellis Defence is available to the church.

-Furthermore, now that Pell is leaving Australia, he is blamng other church officials (and his lieutanants), rather than himself, for the church's cruel mis-treatment of John Ellis.
+Furthermore, now that Pell has moved to the Vatican, he is blamng other church officials (and his lieutanants), rather than himself, for the church's cruel mis-treatment of John Ellis.

-Reading from a written script at the end of his last day in the Royal Commission witness box, Pell recited an apology for the mis-treatment of John Ellis - without giving even a glance towards John Ellis who was sitting in the front row, just a few metres away.
+Reading from a written script at the end of his last day in the Royal Commission witness box in 2014, Pell recited an apology for the mis-treatment of John Ellis - without giving even a glance towards John Ellis who was sitting in the front row, just a few metres away.
 Pell left the room, still without acknowledging the presence of the victim whom he had wronged..